mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 Standard weapons held by a robot are primarily governed by the robot’s weapon skill and DEX modifier.
-A dedicated fire control system for a manipulator- held weapon or any fire control system for a weapon mounted in a robot’s manipulator provides a bonus to that weapon in addition to the robot’s weapon skill, if any, but this bonus does not stack with any DEX modifier for
+A dedicated fire control system for a manipulator-held weapon or any fire control system for a weapon mounted in a robot’s manipulator provides a bonus to that weapon in addition to the robot’s weapon skill, if any, but this bonus does not stack with any DEX modifier for